Exclaves of West Berlin in East Germany: Second exchange

-At this time Erlengrund and Fichtewiese were territorially connected with West Berlin.
-On 31 March 1988, after more than 4 years of negotiations West Berlin received 14 pieces of property, for a total of 96.7 hectares, along the inner and outer borders of the city, including the Lenné-Dreieck, a triangle of land at Potsdamer Platz.
-East Germany acquired the West Berlin exclaves Falkenhager Wiese, Lasszinswiesen and Wüste Mark along with a 50m strip of land along the freight station Eberswalder Güterbahnhof north of Bernauer Strasse in the Wedding borough (today's Mauerpark).
+From this time, Erlengrund and Fichtewiese were territorially connected with West Berlin.
+On 31 March 1988, after more than 4 years of negotiations, West Berlin received 14 pieces of property, for a total of 96.7 hectares, along the inner and outer borders of the city, including the Lenné-Dreieck, a triangle of land at Potsdamer Platz.
+East Germany acquired the West Berlin exclaves Falkenhager Wiese, Lasszinswiesen and Wüste Mark, along with a 50 m^{2} strip of land along the freight station Eberswalder Güterbahnhof north of Bernauer Strasse in the Wedding borough (today's Mauerpark).
 East Germany also received DM 76 million additional compensation.
 As a result of this exchange, West Berlin's territory grew by 9.4 hectares.
 By declaratory action the Tiefwerder Meadows, an East German enclave within West Berlin's Spandau, de jure forming part of the Seeburg municipality, became officially part of Spandau.

+Moreover, in a protocol note, both sides declared that they no longer had exclaves within each other's territory from this time.